acl-24/BCI_Platform_Test/README.md

 ## How the demo works

-This demo hosts game sessions that allow control, video and audio sharing.
+This demo hosts game sessions that allow online control, video and audio sharing.
 Electron.js along with Daily API are used.

 ## Running locally